fasicasr/note-taker/README.md

 * Insert title
 * Insert Text
 * Click the save icon at the top right of the page
 * To view new or old notes, naviage to the left of the screen and click on note of choice.
-The contents of the note clicked will be displayed to the right of the screen.
+The contents of the note clicked will be displayed to the right of the page.

 ## Technologies

 * Express.js
 * npm
 * Heroku
-*
+* Node

 ## License